1. Packages

 entityType String

-config {[key: string]: any}
+config {[key: string]: string}

-A map of string k/v attributes.
+A map of string k/v properties.

 entityName string